Introduction

 What are Plaster Walls?

-Plaster walls are made from a mixture of lime, sand, and water applied over lath (a framework of wood, metal, or rock lath).
-This traditional wall covering has been used for centuries, offering durability and a smooth finish.
-However, their porous nature means they can easily absorb dirt and grime, requiring gentle cleaning methods to avoid damage.
+Plaster walls are made from a mix of lime, sand, and water, applied over a lath framework of wood, metal, or rock.
+This classic finish has proven its durability and offers a refined look.
+However, because plaster is porous, it can easily absorb dirt and stains, which means careful cleaning is essential to avoid damage.

 Cleaning Plaster Walls: 10 Expert Tips